Spinal Decompression

 Who Is a Good Candidate?

-Spinal decompression works best for patients with confirmed disc-related conditions who haven't found relief through medication, physical therapy, or standard chiropractic adjustments alone.
-It's especially effective when combined with a corrective care plan that addresses the underlying spinal misalignment.
+Spinal decompression is most relevant for patients with disc-related findings who have not found enough relief through medication, physical therapy, or standard chiropractic adjustments alone.
+It may be combined with corrective care when spinal mechanics are part of the same pattern.

 You may not be a candidate if you have spinal fractures, severe osteoporosis, spinal tumors, metal implants in the spine, or are pregnant.
 Your chiropractor will review your history and imaging before recommending treatment.